Rhode Island EBT Deposit Schedule for 2025

 Have DHS Recalculate Your Monthly SNAP

-If your financial situation has changed recently, you can ask DHS to recalculate your monthly SNAP amount.
-A drop in income or an increase in expenses could raise your benefit, sometimes retroactively if reported quickly.
+If your financial situation has changed recently, you can ask the DHS to recalculate your benefit amount.
+A drop in income or an increase in expenses could mean you qualify for more SNAP assistance.
+This adjustment can be helpful if your current EBT payment schedule feels insufficient.

 Submit the form with proof like pay stubs or bills.
 You can upload it online, mail it, or use a local office drop-box.
-Follow up with a call to the SNAP Call Center to confirm they have received your report.
+Call the SNAP Call Center to confirm they received it.
+This could increase your benefits, especially if your Rhode Island SNAP deposit dates are approaching.

 Schedule Multiple Small Pantry Pickups